jiankeafei/learngit/readme.txt

-Git is a virsion control system.
+awsadfasdhfit is a virsion control system.
 Git is free software.